See crime rates for the safest cities.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

-- San Luis, Oro Valley, and Sahuarita each saw declines in the violent crime rate year over year.
+- Queen Creek and Surprise saw decreases in both property and violent crime year over year.

-- Gilbert is one of the most populous cities to repeatedly land on our safest cities lists. with over 277,000 people, it's low per capita crime rates are even more impressive.
+- Gilbert is one of the most populous cities to repeatedly land on our safest cities lists.
+With over 278,000 people, its low per-capita crime rates are even more impressive.

-- The collective violent crime rate of the safest cities is 1.0 incidents per 1,000—3 incidents fewer than the nationwide rate of 4.0.
+- The collective violent crime rate of the safest cities is 1.0 incidents per 1,000 people.

-- The collective property crime rate of the safest cities is 10.0 incidents per 1,000 people—less than half the nationwide rate of 20.7.
+- The collective property crime rate of the safest cities is 10.4 incidents per 1,000 people.

 The 5 safest cities in Arizona